aeayerdis/ns1cli-tool/README.md

 # ns1cli
 Basic commandline tool for communicating with the NS1 DNS services.
+Not nearly as fancy as "true" cli tools.
+Hacked together by python novice.
+Google is my best friend.

 # Pre-Reqs
 1. NS1 API Key